5 minutes read

 Non-matrimonial assets are a little more complicated.
 Often you can ask for them to be excluded from the financial settlement altogether.

 However, this is a starting point and not a fixed rule.
 The court will not always apply the sharing principle, and will consider each case on its facts.
-Matrimonial assets may be divided unequally in circumstances where there a couple does not have sufficient assets to meet their needs.
+Matrimonial assets may be divided unequally in circumstances where there is a couple that does not have sufficient assets to meet their needs.
 The couple and their children’s needs are always prioritised above dividing assets 50:50.
 And non-matrimonial property may need to be included in the division of assets again where there are not enough assets to meet each spouse’s needs.

 Background to the Standish v Standish case